First Agent Setup

 Provider Command

-Section titled “Content Tabs”The Forge provides four content tabs per agent:
+Section titled “Bundle Content”A Memory bundle holds four kinds of content per agent:

 - Soul — The agent’s system prompt and personality.
 Defines how the agent behaves and what it prioritizes.